AlexHostetter2020/PongPython3/README.md

 Open Pong.py (Make sure python 3 is installed on your system.)
 --> https://www.python.org/downloads/

-Use W,S for left player UP ARROW,DOWN ARROW for right player.
+Use W,S for left player;
+UP ARROW,DOWN ARROW for right player.

+enjoy.